 My husband’s role as a father started young.
 He was already a dad at the same age his boys are today.
 And his role as a father had many pause buttons due to his service time, except you can’t pause kids.
 He still feels cheated for all the moments he has missed in his children’s lives.

 My husband spent much of our daughter’s first year in Iraq, from just days after we finalized her adoption until after she turned 15 months old.

 (this site uses Affiliate links-purchases support our ministry through a small referral fee that never affects your cost.)

 I was her everything for that year.
 We had brief periods of visiting family, but very few and far between.
-It was the all mommy show all the time.
-It was hard in many ways, but it was also easy because I could do everything my way, which is the way I like it or I wouldn’t do it that way, obviously.
+It was the all-mommy-show, all the time.
+It was hard in many ways, but it was also easy because I didn’t have to compromise, I could do everything my way.

 I didn’t have to be a wife.
 I just had to be the mommy.